hdh7485/ackermann_vehicle/README.md

 # About this package

-Since in Robotic Operating System (ROS) and robot simulator Gazebo, there is no official package to simulate the Ackerman motion.
-The open-source code in Github is outdated due to the old version from many sources (it was last updated a few years back).
+In Robotic Operating System (ROS) and robot simulator Gazebo, there is no official package to simulate the Ackerman motion.
+The existing open-source github was build over many sources and it is outdated.
+Furthermore, the package could not be run in the latest version of ROS.
 It gave the compilation errors due to the non-compatibility of versions.

 We manage to update our Github repo with the latest version that works with the current version of ROS based on the previous research works.
-Melodic and Noetic were tested.
+Melodic and Noetic were tested by our team.

 The repaired version was uploaded to our Github.
 You can download it and improvise it if you want.
 Please provide a pull request just in case you have an improved version of the code.

 # This package is updated from original source to simulate the motion of the Ackerman drive in Gazebo